whitneysteve/code-samples/keypress/README.md

 ## Instructions

 There is a UI element to this sample.
-Open `index.html` in a browser.
+Open `index.html` in a browser by running `open index.html`.